ugiacoman/mongodb_c9/README.md

 	![Insertion](http://i.imgur.com/bvr474t.png)

-4. Let's run the script by returning to the bash and running `python insertino.py`.
+4. Let's run the script by returning to the bash and running `$ python insertino.py`.
 On success, nothing will print out!

 #### Reading Data

-1. Let's check the entry out by creating a reading script called `readerino.py` and write the following
+1. Let's check the entry out by creating a reading script called `$ readerino.py` and write the following
 inside:

 	```python